cyberark/conjur-puppet/examples/puppetmaster/vagrant/README.md

 ### Create or Power Up Windows VM

-To create a Windows VM or power up an existing Windows VM, run:
+To create a Windows VM or power up an existing Windows VM and take its snapshot, run:

 ```sh-session
     ./1_create_or_power_up_vm.sh